jayshozie/ceng240/notes4newbies/W02-intro-to-algorithms-and-programming-languages.md

 Revisiting our previous example, how high can we count with our fingers, if we were to use a more clever system?
 31, is the correct answer, if we pick the not showing any fingers case is 0.
-Why 32 distinct cases, you ask?
+Why 32 distinct cases (0 to 31), you ask?
 That's because in this way of counting every finger has only 2 different states, up or down.
-Since we have 2 different states for each finger, we have the permute 5,
-2. The answer to that permutation is 31, and assigning (0,0,0,0,0) (all fingers are down) to 0, you can count up to 31 using only 5 fingers.
+Since we have 2 different states for each finger, we have the permute 5, 2.
+The answer to that permutation is 31, and assigning (0,0,0,0,0) (all fingers are down) to 0, you can count up to 31 using only 5 fingers.

 That is exactly how computers communicate.
 They have billions of little lightbulbs in them, called transistors.
 Each transistor has 2 states, either on